 You think automatic espresso machines can't satisfy your cravings for an authentic espresso?
 Then you might just fall in love with the Manual Lever Espresso Machine.

 But why use a Manual Lever Espresso Machine if there are a lot of automatic espresso makers available?

 Because a Manual Lever Espresso Machine doesn't only look classy and elegant, it also makes great tasting espresso.
 Last but not least it is a great gift idea.

 The main features of a manual lever espresso machine is a large lever on the outer part of the machine, which the user has to push down to let the water reach the coffee grounds, thus producing an espresso.
-And unlike the automatic and semi-automatic espresso machines, this one doesn't have a pump to push the water through the portafilter.
+And unlike the automatic and super-automatic espresso machines, this one doesn't have a pump to push the water through the portafilter.